 FOR IMMEDIATE RELEASE

-DisOrient is a social justice film festival committed to the honest portrayals of the diversity of Asian and Pacific Islander American experiences.
+DisOrient is a 2 1⁄2 day social justice film festival committed to the honest portrayals of the diversity of Asian and Pacific Islander American experiences.
 Find out why numerous filmmakers have declared DisOrient their favorite film festival!
-The 12th annual festival showcases a curated collection of 14 feature films, 17 short films, and 2 music videos.
-Over 25 filmmakers and actors will be in attendance for post-screening Q&A’s, travelling to Eugene from as far as Australia, Mexico, Guam, Canada, and Hawaii as well as all over the continental U.S.
+The 12th annual festival showcases a curated collection of 13 feature films and 23 short films, both narrative and documentary.
+Over 30 independent filmmakers and actors will be in attendance for engaging post-screening Q&A’s, travelling to Eugene from as far as Australia, Mexico, Guam, Canada, and Hawaii as well as all over the continental U.S.

-Purchase All Access VIP Passes for $75 in advance at www.disorientfilm.org, or $80 at the door.
-The Opening Night Reception, included with ticket stub for “Never Forget,” is hosted at the Jordan Schnitzer Museum of Art on the University of Oregon campus with a live musical performance by Portland band- The Slants, that is included with tickets to “TYRUS” or VIP Passes.
-Front man Simon Tam will also speak on “How Being Asian Got Me Into Trouble.” .
-General tickets ($15) to the Opening Night show will be sold at the door at 8:45 pm.
-Admission to the Sunday Night Awards Gala at LZ Chinese Dish will be included with VIP Passes or ticket stub for “Comfort.
+Support DisOrient by purchasing All Access VIP Passes for $75 in advance at http://bpt.me/2892959 or $80 at the door.
+The Opening Night Reception, included with ticket stub for “Never Forget,” is hosted at the Jordan Schnitzer Museum of Art on the University of Oregon campus with a live dance preview from Lenora Lee, choreographer/producer of “Light,” (screens Sunday with an intro of live dance and bass by Lee and Director/Composer Tatsu Aoki).
+Admission to the Sunday Night Awards Gala at LZ Chinese Dish will be included with VIP Passes or ticket stub for “Mele Murals.”
 Individual film tickets will be sold on- line starting in April or at the door until sold out (Free-$12).
 One free shorts program.
 Other shorts are $3 for students.
 Check www.disorientfilm.org for updates and schedule TBA.
 DisOrient is a program of the Chinese American Benevolent Association, a 501(c)3 organization.